free consultations for injury matters

 Uncontested Vs. Contested Divorce

-An uncontested divorce involves couples choosing to separate who can reach mutual agreement regarding the terms of the divorce.
-These matters require legal representation to avoid unforeseen liabilities, make you aware of all options, and transition cases efficiently through court.
-Petitioners must live in Texas for six months, serve 60-day waiting periods, and female spouses must not be pregnant.
-The grounds for such are usually “insupportability,” with no at-fault party, citing unresolvable discord or personality conflicts.
+An uncontested divorce involves a couple who can reach a mutual agreement regarding the terms of their divorce.
+These matters require legal representation to avoid unforeseen legal issues, make you aware of all options, and transition cases efficiently through court.
+Petitioners must live in Texas for six months and serve 60-day waiting periods, and female spouses must not be pregnant.
+The grounds for an uncontested divorce are usually "insupportability," with no at-fault party, citing unresolvable discord or personality conflicts.

 Property Division

-All marital assets and debts, known as community property are subject to division.
-The law allows courts to exercise discretion to divide in a “just and right” manner, considering the best interests of any minor children involved.
-Separate property is excluded from division and includes property owned before marriage, gifts acquired, or from a descendant or injury settlement.
-Courts considerations include:
+All marital assets and debts, known as community property, are subject to division.
+The law allows courts to exercise discretion to divide in a "just and right" manner, considering the best interests of any minor children involved.
+Separate property is excluded from division and includes property owned before marriage, gifts, inheritances, or injury settlements.
+Considerations may include:

 • Assignments of marital faults